jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-The challenges will be further complicated by the fact that, in the future, it is likely there will be more than one platform and multiple paradigms, such as Microsofts Semantic Kernel, LangChain, and
+The challenges will be further complicated by the fact that, in the future, it is likely there will be more than one platform and multiple paradigms, such as Microsoft’s Semantic Kernel, LangChain, and AutoGPT.
-AutoGPT.
 This will require organizations to include new protection capabilities built intrinsically in the LLM\-based apps that are agnostic to the platform,